-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to isotretinoin may increase the risk for birth defects over that background risk.
+This sheet talks about exposure to isotretinoin in a pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your health care provider.

 What is isotretinoin?